dwarkeshsp/PopperPlay/src/components/philosophy/Philosophy.md

 Only in this way can we prevent the entrenchment of errors and the suppression of new ideas.

-## No Ads or Paywalls

-Ads and paywalls are bad solutions to the problem of monetization.
-I think it's wrong to make people pay to receive or create knowledge.[^2] As a college student, I probably wouldn't be able to afford PopperPlay myself if it was paywalled.

-Advertisements are perhaps even worse.
-They create an incentive to optimize for click-bait and distraction, and they destroy the user experience.
-It seems like every time I read something online, I am cringing at the sight of popups and banners replacing my article.

-## Peer to Peer Donations

-Eventually, people will be able to donate to others who they think are solving interesting problems, and PopperPlay will receive a percentage of each donation.

-This way, we can help people escape from existing channels.
-People will be able to sustain a life of creating knowledge.
-Creativity and fun no longer need to be shackled by dull problems like day jobs, gatekeeping, and bureaucracy.

-## Portals
+### Portals

 > The possibilities that lie in the future are infinite.
 When I say ‘It is our duty to remain optimists,’ this includes not only the openness of the future but also that which all of us contribute to it by everything we do: we are all responsible for what the future holds in store.
 Thus it is our duty, not to prophesy evil but, rather, to fight for a better world.
 >
 > Karl Popper, _The Myth of the Framework_

 Eric Weinstein has explained the inspiring meaning of a [portal](https://www.youtube.com/watch?v=pb_yvBNLjNk) - it's a problem so novel and beautiful that in pursuing it we escape our humdrum lives and realize how brilliantly interesting and fun the universe is.
 Imagine being a mathematician in 1900 when David Hilbert proposed a list of 23 of the biggest open problems in the field.
 Imagine how fun and invigorating pursuing this challenge must have been.
 Imagine the glee Hilbert himself must have felt in identifying the inadequacies in the knowledge of his time.
 There is no reason why any of us shouldn't have this kind of infatuated and exploratory relationship with the problems we find interesting.

 As a college student, I realized that not only was I not solving problems in my classes, I wasn't even learning how to solve problems.
 Instead, I was learning how to pretend like I was solving an interesting problem creatively while being neither creative nor interested.
 So I built PopperPlay.
 I want to make it easy to go on intellectual adventures and create new knowledge.

 PopperPlay houses endless portals in the form of problems.
 Every problem is the beginning of an infinity of subsequent problems, each more interesting than the last, and each requiring human creativity to solve.

+### Peer to Peer Donations

+Eventually, people will be able to donate to others who they think are solving interesting problems, and PopperPlay will receive a percentage of each donation.

+This way, we can help people escape from existing channels.
+People will be able to sustain a life of creating knowledge.
+Creativity and fun no longer need to be shackled by dull problems like day jobs, gatekeeping, and bureaucracy.

-## Problem Solving
+### Problem Solving

 > All evils are caused by insufficient knowledge.
 >